Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping: Setting the stage

 \subsection{System setup}

 For fast flavor instabilities to occur, a sufficient condition is the presence of a crossing in the ELN angular distribution~\cite{Morinaga:2021vmc}.
-However, the presence of flavor instability does not necessarily imply large flavor conversion~\cite{Padilla-Gay:2020uxa, Padilla-Gay:2021haz}.
+However, the presence of flavor instability does not necessarily imply large flavor conversion~\cite{Padilla-Gay:2020uxa, Padilla-Gay:2021haz,Richers:2021xtf,Bhattacharyya:2020jpj,Martin:2019gxb}.
 For the sake of simplicity, we restrict ourselves to the case of single-crossed families of ELN distributions where $\varrho_{xx}(v,t_0)=\bar\varrho_{xx}(v,t_0)=0$, whereas the electron-flavored terms are of the form:

 The shape of the distributions is set by the parameters $a \in [-0.04, 0.12]$ and $b \in [0.1, 1]$, while the normalization is \smash{$\int_{-1}^{+1} dv \varrho_{ee}(v,t_0) = 1$}.
 In Fig.~\ref{fig:1} we show $g(v)$ for four selected examples Cases A--D that are identical with the benchmark configurations adopted in Paper~I \cite{Padilla-Gay:2021haz}.
+We ensure the convergence of our results by fixing the number of angular bins to $N_v=1000$.
+See Appendix~\ref{appendix:num_method} for details on the numerical method.